onelonemonkey/cv/cv.md

 I am definitely a net geek that spends most of my time keeping up with RSS feeds, attending meetups and learning new techniques but when I switch off I like to spend time with my family, fly drones, make stuff with clay, snowboard, record music, skate mini ramps, watch films or play a decent game on one of my many consoles.

-## References  *
+## References

-Available on request or via recommendations on LinkedIn.
+Available on request or via recommendations on [http://www.linkedin.com/in/alanwhite](LinkedIn).